-- 1. Give and confirm directions, interrupt, use spatial referencing and explain the differences in cardinal and ordinal numbers in ASL. - 2.
-Identify and accurately describe people who are present and not present, contrast people, and use numbers in multiples of 5, 10 and 11 in ASL - 3.
-Initiate requests, accept or decline offers, use spatial and inflecting verbs, and use numbers when talking about money and whole numbers from 51-75 in ASL. - 4.
-Demonstrate relationships, ages and length of time, and the use of whole numbers 67-98 in ASL. - 5.
-Contradict opinions and contrast two or more people/things in ASL. - 6.
+- 1. Use the appropriate linguistic strategies to initiate requests and accept or decline offers. - 2.
+Use cardinal, ordinal and money numbers in ASL. - 3.
+Demonstrate relationships, ages and length of time in ASL. - 4.
+Contradict opinions and contrast two or more people/things in ASL. - 5.
 Discuss aspects of the Deaf Community, including the history of Deaf people and their interactions with hearing people, and the role of ASL in the lives of Deaf people.